IBM/db2-samples/db2_for_machine_learning_samples/README.md

 In these three notebooks, we will be demonstrating how programmers can use Db2 as a data source when creating machine learning models with huge data sets.
 Each notebook talks about how Db2 can be used with a specific popular machine learning libarary- `sklearn`, `h2o`, and `tensorflow`.

 Before you start using these notebooks, make sure you have created a Db2 On Cloud instance.
+You may also use any other current version of Db2 instances.
+However in the notebooks, we are specifically using Db2 on Cloud instances.

+If you already have a Db2 instance, make sure you have that instances service credentials in handy and have loaded the two datasets.

-Below will give instructions on how to create Db2 on Cloud instance.
+Below will give instructions on how to create and load data onto a Db2 on Cloud instance.
+If you are using a different type of Db2 instance, the instructions will be different from below.

 ### 1. Create an IBM Cloud account